Yerba Mate Culture is supported by readers. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more

 How to Brew Rooibos Tea

-It is common to add some milk and honey or sugar to enhance the flavor of rooibos tea.
+It’s common to add some milk and honey or sugar to enhance the flavor of rooibos tea.
 You can also make an excellent iced tea with rooibos.

-Rooibos Tea Has Many Health Benefits
+5 Amazing Rooibos Tea Benefits

 Here are the most important health benefits of rooibos tea: